Elon Musk's SpaceX to name first passenger for moon voyage

 SpaceX said it will name the first passenger to travel to the moon since the United States’ Apollo missions ended in 1972 at an event Monday evening at the company’s headquarters and rocket factory in the Los Angeles suburb of Hawthorne.

-In moves typical of his publicity-seeking style, Musk, who is also the billionaire chief executive of electric car maker Tesla Inc (TSLA.O), has already teased a few tantalizing details about the trip and the passenger’s identity, but left major questions unanswered.
+In moves typical of his publicity-seeking style, Musk, who is also the billionaire chief executive of electric car maker Tesla Inc, has already teased a few tantalizing details about the trip and the passenger’s identity, but left major questions unanswered.

 On Thursday, Musk tweeted a picture of a Japanese flag.
 He followed that up on Sunday with tweets showing new artist renderings of the Big Falcon Rocket, or BFR, the super heavy-lift launch vehicle that Musk promises will shuttle the passenger to the moon and eventually fly humans and cargo to Mars, using the hashtag #OccupyMars.